kuanhan1/Utilities_KHan/readme.md

+Some utility-scripts I am using to set up my environments or to install packages.

-This repository solves the gcc-version issue when installing pytorch by source-compiling.
+(1) Solving the gcc-version issue when installing pytorch by source-compiling.

 The solution is to remove previous higher-version gcc and install an lower-version gcc (downgrade).

-For most cases this will work.
+(2) Setting up github ssh connections.